“حب. In love, just like in prayer, you do not look around.”

 My brother is a little explosion of beautiful things.
 Saif Ahmed is a human supernova.
+A sword, which is what his name means in Arabic: when you love him, the love cuts deep.
+He’s kind of unforgettable, but maybe I’m quite biased.
 And (I’d like to think that) others do not know him how I do.
 Others don’t always need to know him the way I do.
 Others’ perceptions are limited; others might be looking to ‘like’ him.
 And maybe they don’t, based on what, exactly, they might be looking for, always find reasons to merely ‘like’ him.

 But that’s okay, because he is so deeply loved, by all the right people for him.
 Would I rather have a little brother who would actually listen when I told him to get me something from downstairs; wash his hands when I told him to; hug me all the time and told me he loves me?

 All children are beautiful in their own right.
 My brother is the type to not listen, quite a bit of the time.
 He will challenge you, hit you with witty and brilliant comebacks, and sometimes you find you can’t disagree with him.
 He’ll say the most hilariously alarming things.
-He’ll intellectually explore anything: currently, his desk is an inventor’s desk of felt-tip pens, fidget-spinners, Minecraft things, figurines, slime, Lego, a ‘Horrid Henry’ book.
+He’ll intellectually explore anything: currently, his desk is an inventor’s desk of felt-tip pens, fidget-spinners, Minecraft things, figurines, slime, Lego, a ‘Horrid Henry’ (one of his role models) book.
 He loves inventing, designing, designing pranks.

 ‘Perfect’ is easy to like, isn’t it?
 Sweet.
 “Awww that’s nice”.
 Nice.
 For love, I think: I need unexpected, and, to all the wrong eyes: absurd.
 Buzz-giving, and quiet.
 Fudge an opinion.
 Love is something that feels so effortless, and, yet, it makes you want to put all the effort in.